ThomasBlackford/dnd-obsidian-notes-25-26/Campaigns/Campaign 1 - The Brass God/Arc 1/The Adventure - Act 1.md

 ### **Opening Scene – The Stump Pub**

-The party begins their journey in the quiet logging village of [[Greybend]], gathered at the well-worn local tavern, **The Stump Pub**.
+The party begins their journey in the quiet logging village of [[Graybend]], gathered at the well-worn local tavern, **The Stump Pub**.
+The Stump Pub sits just off the Stonefoot Trail, its timbered walls clinging to the northern slopes of the Dunlin’s Spine.
+The trail carries travelers and traders through the foothills, but few linger here — Graybend is a quiet town, its people used to fending for themselves against forest, river, and old mine alike.
+Beyond the pub’s smoky windows, the northern ridge juts into mist, hiding both timber and trouble, and the occasional tremor shakes the very floors you sit upon.

 - Prompt each player:
     _What brings your character to this sleepy village?
 Why are you in the pub tonight?
 What are you doing as the scene opens?_